Analyze сompetitor ad budgets and keywords

 What should you include in your ad text to make it more attractive for users to click on?

-See how long an ad is has been running.
+When you monitor ad copy, pay attention to how long an ad has been running.
 If a competitor has been using it for more than a couple of months, it has most likely earned them a lot of business.
 If an ad copy was used for a short time, you can bet that it either didn’t bring a lot of traffic or was used because it was relevant to a season, holiday, or special event.

 Paid search is brutally competitive.
 To get ahead of your competitors, you should know who they are.
 Do you know everyone you’re battling against for potential customers and Google’s top positions?
 The competitive landscape and brand awareness are constantly changing and evolving.
-Market leaders make room for new arrivals, and some old fellows always keep the lights on.
+Market leaders make room for new arrivals, and some familiar faces always keep the lights on.

 Mapping a competitor’s positioning on the web is crucial for developing an effective PPC strategy.
 Comparing your website’s PPC metrics to competitors’ performance is the perfect way to identify your own strengths and weaknesses.